SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/initiate-multi-factoer-authentication-process.md

   </tbody>
 </Table>

-Upon validation, SAPIENT calls the Invoice Validation API request using the Authorisation and AccountAuthToken and returns the child ID and child secret in the success response.
+Upon validation, SAPIENT sends the Invoice Validation API request using the Authorisation and AccountAuthToken to FedEx and returns the child ID and child secret in the success response.
 This information is stored in the your shipping account record and will be used to get the OAuth token for your account.

 ## Authentication with PIN generation